inaciose/z80asm/rc2014sdcard/v102/README.md

-DONE - rewrite to allow other programs calling routines at fixed addresses with conventions for calling, args data and nareturning data make load quickier, done a litle bit. make save quickier add commands for more operations with changes in the status codes received from sdcard interface
+DONE - rewrite to allow other programs calling routines at fixed addresses with conventions for calling, args data and nareturning data make load quickier, done a litle bit. make save quickier